Programming-Hero-Next-Level-Development/assignment-3/README.md

 ### Cow Model:

--name: The name of the cow.
+- name: The name of the cow.
--age: The age of the cow in years.
+- age: The age of the cow in years.
--price: The price of the cow.
+- price: The price of the cow.
--location: Enums of location
+- location: Enums of location
-  -Dhaka
+  - Dhaka
-  -Chattogram
+  - Chattogram
-  -Barishal
+  - Barishal
-  -Rajshahi
+  - Rajshahi
-  -Sylhet
+  - Sylhet
-  -Comilla
+  - Comilla
-  -Rangpur
+  - Rangpur
-  -Mymensingh
+  - Mymensingh

--breed: The breed of the cow → embedded
+- breed: The breed of the cow → embedded
-  -Brahman
+  - Brahman
-  -Nellore
+  - Nellore
-  -Sahiwal
+  - Sahiwal
-  -Gir
+  - Gir
-  -Indigenous
+  - Indigenous
-  -Tharparkar
+  - Tharparkar
-  -Kankrej
+  - Kankrej

--weight: The weight of the cow in kilograms.
+- weight: The weight of the cow in kilograms.
--label: The enums of the label.
+- label: The enums of the label.
-  -For sale
+  - For sale
-  -Sold out
+  - Sold out

--category: An enum representing the category of the cow.
+- category: An enum representing the category of the cow.
-  -Dairy = "Dairy",  // Represents cows bred primarily for milk production.
+  - Dairy = "Dairy",  // Represents cows bred primarily for milk production.
-  -Beef = "Beef", // Represents cows bred primarily for meat production.
+  - Beef = "Beef", // Represents cows bred primarily for meat production.
-  -DualPurpose = "Dual Purpose", // Represents cows bred for both milk and meat production.
+  - DualPurpose = "Dual Purpose", // Represents cows bred for both milk and meat production.

--seller: A reference ID that identifies the seller of the cow, allowing for tracking and association with the seller's information.
+- seller: A reference ID that identifies the seller of the cow, allowing for tracking and association with the seller's information.

 ### Sample Data: (Cow)